-I can still remember vividly an incident about six years ago, at a supposedly inclusive event in which we were constantly encouraged to practice vulnerability and openness in order to build intimacy and community.
+I can still remember vividly an incident about six years ago, at a supposedly inclusive event in which we were encouraged to practice vulnerability and openness in order to build intimacy and community.
 In that context I ventured a sentence or two about what it’s like to have a condition that constantly fluctuates, and how dangerous it feels sometimes to enjoy the good days, when they could end at any moment.
 I was told abruptly by one of the group facilitators to practice gratitude so I wouldn’t feel that way.
-I had touched on my grief, tentatively, because I thought it was OK, but it turned out it was not.
-As always, some griefs were acceptable, others silenced.
+I had touched on my grief, tentatively, because I had thought it would for once be OK, but it turned out it was not.
+It seemed that some feelings were acceptable, others must be silenced.

 Ableds are scared of chronic illness

 My experience of blame and judgement, both for my grief and of Matt in regard to his own death, is not unique.
 Most grieving people have felt judged and shamed inside their pain.
 Especially when the loss is unusual, violent or accidental, the backlash of blame is intense: we immediately point out what someone else did wrong.
 It soothes our brains, in some ways, to believe that through our own good sense, we, and all those we love, can be kept safe.